DragonMeme/terraform-linux-vm-azure/README.md

 2.)
 Then enter command `terraform apply -var-file=example.tfvars`.
 You will have to wait for around 3 minutes for the process to be done.
 When done there should be an output of the command.
 The output should be of the form `ssh adminUser@20.192.192.192`.

+OPTIONAL: Use `terraform output Password` if you have forgotten the password or want it printed on console.

 3.)
 Copy and paste the command to the terminal.

 4.)
 Follow terminal instructions and enter your password.
-(Use `terraform output Password` if you have forgotten the password.)

 5.)
 Congratulations, you have access to your linux virtual machine.
 To return to terminal from SSH press `Ctrl` + `D`.